Social Performance Management

 Friendship Bridge believes that with the appropriate products and services, the impoverished Guatemalan women that we serve are able to find sturdy footing to begin to gain skills and knowledge, increase self-confidence, and accumulate social capital, which will allow them to find solutions to poverty and become agents of change.
 Our Client Continuum outlines this theory of change.

 Friendship Bridge continuously monitors and evaluates our achievement of these objectives.

-Our Impact Reports highlight our social performance findings.
+Our Client Outcomes Reports highlight our social performance findings.
 Our data shows that significant change for our clients occurs over the course of three years.
-With that in mind, we have decided to publish our Impact Report every three years, in line with our strategic planning periods.
+With that in mind, we have decided to publish our Outcomes Report every three years, in line with our strategic planning periods.
 The next report will be published for the year 2016.